 This led the Perot Museum of Nature and Science to develop and launch a new virtual program to help students get back to interactive learning.
 The program — called The Whynauts — is a 10-episode STEM education series and is set to reach 250,000 students this year and quadruple that number next year.

 Over 40,000 students have already registered for the pilot episode, including more than 5,500 from Collin County.
 And several school districts are already incorporating the series into their curriculum.

-Each of The Whynauts’ episodes brings student field trips to the screen and take them on journeys through the Perot Museum’s exhibit halls.
+Each of The Whynauts’ episodes brings field trips to the screen and takes students on journeys through the Perot Museum’s exhibit halls.
 They also visit some of North Texas’ most well-known landmarks, such as the Dallas Zoo and Trinity River.

 The episodes focus on three categories — physical science, earth science and life science.
 Specifically, the episodes cover topics like space, weather, engineering, chemistry, plant and animal adaptations, paleontology and plate tectonics.